Come Along (album)

 Come Along is the fourth studio album by Swedish recording artist Titiyo.
 It was released on August 20, 2001 on WEA/Superstudio Blå.
 All music was composed by Peter Svensson, lyrics were written by Svensson and Joakim Berg, and production was handled by Tore Johansson.
 The album's lead single, "Come Along", reached the first place in GLF and was awarded a Swedish Grammis Award in the category Song of the Year.
 "1989" was released as the second and final single off the album.

+Critical reception

+AllMusic editor Dave Thompson reviewed it positively, seeing it as a strong reinvention.
+He said Titiyo "might never re-create the sheer visceral shock of her debut album," but emphasized that "nobody could ever accuse [her] of standing still," praising the shift into "her rockiest surroundings yet."
+He ultimately judged it superior to its main influence, calling it "a set that leaves Paus itself in the dust," and concluded she "took the correct" musical direction.